SimpsonGSD/P4EditVS/README.md

 with no additional parameters.
 You just get whatever settings are set with `p4 set` and/or `Connection` > `Environment Settings...` in p4v.

+The selected workspace is saved in the suo file for each solution.

 # Supported Commands

 * Checkout